 “Metropolitan Governments: A Historical and Theoretical Approach” (with Santiago Leyva and Laura Gallego).
 In Citizen Security form a Metropolitan Governance Perspective, Edited by Gallego, L., Leyva, S. & Mesa, J., EAFIT University: Medellin, 2018 – In Spanish

-“The Management of Citizen Security Provision in the Valle de Aburrá.
-Coordination Problems in the Implementation of Government Tools” (with Juan Mesa, Andrea Arango and Luis Arbeláez).
+“Citizen Security Policies in the Valle de Aburr´a.
+Coordination Problems for the Implementation of Government Tools” (with Juan Mesa, Andrea Arango and Luis Arbeláez).
 In Citizen Security form a Metropolitan Governance Perspective, Edited by Gallego, L., Leyva, S. & Mesa, J., EAFIT University: Medellin, 2018 – In Spanish